What’s a blended class?

 Who is teaching these classes?

 History and language arts classes are taught primarily by Yvie Field, a homeschool mom with close to twenty years of educational experience (both homeschool and classroom), as well as some adjunct appearances by parental figures who are retired teachers, particularly in high school language arts.
+Science classes are taught by a former teacher and a teaching assistant.
 We may bring other, experienced and vetted, teachers on board, as well as guest speakers who are experts in their field and / or bring a unique perspective on the material.
-As the academy expands, we are looking to licensed teachers for our science and math classes.
+As the academy expands, we are looking to add licensed teachers for our science and math classes.

 Where can I see a sample class?

-Currently, there is a Language Arts 1, a Physical Science class, and an American History class for sample on the Academy page.
+Currently, there is a Language Arts 1, a Physical Science class, a Chemistry class, and an American History class for sample on the Academy page.

 What if my student has questions?